RaptorSDS/KL200/README.md

 This library provides an interface to the XKC KL200 laser distance sensor.
 It allows for easy communication and control of the sensor via an Arduino board.

+Developed by Tobias Baumann aka RaptorSDS and ChatGPT based on the XKC-KL-200 PDF version 10 from 2023.
+This project is not affiliated with XKC.
+No error correction has been implemented, so this project is in version 0.5 Beta.

 ## Features

 - Change sensor settings such as baud rate, LED mode, and relay mode.